nor-codes/yamlquest/README.md

 Integration with CI/CD Pipelines: Tailored for usage in infrastructure and API testing, enabling integration into CI/CD workflows.
 Web & Desktop Versions: Transition from CLI to full-fledged web or desktop versions in the future.
 The project is built using Java to improve my skills in the language, with future plans to explore other technologies like Go.

+You're welcome to contribute.
+I'm no expect but using this to enhance my java skills.

+contact: nonelelacele@gmail.com